-- Gmail—Users see warnings that they soon won’t be unable to send or receive messages.
+- Gmail—Users see warnings that they soon won’t be able to send or receive messages.

-- Google Drive—Users can’t sync to or upload any new files or save Gmail attachments to Drive.
-Also, their Google Drive desktop folder no longer syncs with My Drive.
+- Google Drive—Users can’t sync to or upload any new files or save Gmail attachments to Drive, including from their Google Drive desktop folder.
 Users can still create Google Docs, Sheets, and Slides, because they don’t take up any storage space.

-- (Optional) In the Promotion Code field, enter any promotional code you may have.
+(Optional) At the bottom, click Promotion Code and enter any promotional code you have.

-- Check the box that appears on the screen to indicate that you have read the terms of the agreement and click Continue.
+Check the box to indicate you've read the terms of the agreementclick Continue.

 - (Optional) Buy more storage for your users.

-- (Optional) To continue using Vault, reactivate it within 30 days to recover your Vault settings and data.
-Learn more about buying Vault as an add-on to G Suite Basic.
+- (Optional) To continue using Vault, reactivate it within 30 days as a paid add-on.